 The Saturday Symposium is for Jumpstarters to engage with festival guests (filmmakers, editors, animators, and more) as well as each other.
-Symposium begins with a student gathering, offering a chance for students to network, share sources of inspiration and resources, and talk about their Fest experiences with each other.
+The 2020 Symposium will begin with a conversation between a filmmaker and distributor aimed at “demystifying distribution”.
 Afterwards, students participate in small-group breakout sessions with T/F filmmakers.

 This year, we’re again excited to offer a special window of time, exclusively for educational tickets, for groups of five or more students or educators to reserve a set of group tickets.
 This is especially great for teachers who would like to attend a particular film with a class or clubs and organizations who want to see a film as a group.
 Interested groups can access our educational ticket request form on noon, February 16 to 5:00 pm, February 19.